harsha031098/harsha031098/README.md

 🎓 Computer Science Graduate Student at New York University Courant

+🌟 Software Engineer at Dell Technologies (3 years)

+🔭 Interned as Platform Architecture Intern at Weight Watchers

 💻 Passionate about DevOps and Cloud Technologies

-🌟 Experienced in Software Development at Dell Technologies (3 years)

-🔭 Interned as Platform Atchitecture Intern at Weight Watchers

 🌐 Check out my projects and let's connect on [LinkedIn](https://www.linkedin.com/in/harsha--joshi/)!